-1.1.2.1.Eurostat energy balances
+1.4.2.1.Eurostat energy balances

 Reporting countries should transmit energy data as specified in Annex B of Regulation (EC) No 1099/2008 on energy statistics.
-The latest version of annual energy questionnaires that should be used for official data transmissions and accompanying reporting instructions can be found at: Methodology - Eurostat.
+The latest version of annual energy questionnaires that should be used for official data transmissions and accompanying reporting instructions can be found at: Annual - Energy - Eurostat (europa.eu).

-The Commission plans to pre-fill relevant tables in the e-platform in February in the year the NECPR is due (year X with data that were disseminated by Eurostat by the end of January in year X. In general this means data collections in the energy domain with mandatory reporting deadlines by the end of November (year X-1).
+The Commission plans to pre-fill relevant tables in the e-platform in February in the year the NECPR is due (year X, first reporting in 2023), with data that were disseminated by Eurostat by the end of January in year X. In general this means data collections in the energy domain with mandatory reporting deadlines by the end of November (year X-1).
 To enable pre-filling, reporting countries need to respect mandatory deadlines and ensure high quality of reported statistics, with no gaps and no errors in the reported data.

-Data cannot be altered in the progress reporting, only through the primary process established for the source data.
+Data cannot be altered in the progress reporting, but through the primary process established for the source data.